Wasp Frequently Asked Questions

 What do I do if I see an increase of wasps flying around our yard?

-After looking around in trees, under roof awnings, and anywhere nests may be, call a pro wasp exterminator for further advice.
+After looking around in trees, under roof awnings, or even in the ground and anywhere nests may be, call a pro wasp exterminator for further advice.

 If the source is the neighbors’ yard, ask them to check, but otherwise….